jupyter/nbconvert/docs/source/highlighting.rst

 Customizing Syntax Highlighting
 ===============================

-Under the hood, nbconvert uses pygments to highlight code.
-Both pdf and html exporting support changing the highlighting style.
+Under the hood, nbconvert uses pygments to highlight code. pdf, webpdf and html exporting support changing the highlighting style.

 Using Builtin styles
 --------------------
 Pygments has a number of builtin styles available.
 To use them, we just need to set the style setting in the relevant preprocessor.

-To change the html highlighting export with:
+To change html and webpdf highlighting export with:

 .. code-block:: bash